ednieuw/NanoESP32-BW-RGBW-clock/README.md

 The software support the following connected devices.

 - A One-wire connection to pin A3.
 See here [One wire 1x3 and 3x4 membrane keypad](https://ednieuw.home.xs4all.nl/Woordklok/OneWireKeyPad/OneWireKeyPad.html)
 - A 6-pin connection to SDA and SCL pin A4 and A5 for a DS3231 RTC module.
 When no WIFI is available the software can use this very precise RTC module instead of the NTP time.
-The SDA and SCL line can be optionally pulled-up with two optional 10k resitors.
+The SDA and SCL line can be optionally pulled-up with two optional 10k resitors.The use of the DS3231 RTC module instead of WIFI/NTP can be switched on and off in the menu.
 - A 3-pin connection  connected to D8 for a DCF-77 time module to get the time from a in Mainflingen (Germany) located time transmitter.
 [More here](https://ednieuw.home.xs4all.nl/Woordklok/DCF77_transceiver/DCFtransceiverklok.html).
 - A 5-pin connection for a rotary encoder.
+The use of the rotary encoder can be switcxhed on and off in the menu.
 - A 3-pin connection to connect a SK6812 RGBW 0r WS2812 RGB LED strip
 Fixed connection from pins A0, A1 and A2 to the three HC595 shift registers that turns on and off the ULN2803 IC's that switch on and off 12V 2835/3528 and many more white LED strips.
-- A 2-pin connection from LDR to A6
+- A 2-pin connection from LDR to A6 to control the light intensity of the LEDs
 - Pin A7 gives a PWM signal to the two transistors.
 The BC327 gives a 12V PWM signal to the white LEDs with a maximum of 800 mA.
 This is enough for a 50 cm large Word clock with 3 meters of 2835 LED-strip. (not all strips are on the same time) if more power is needed heavier transistors can be used or 24 relays can be turned on and off
-- A 2-pin connection to D11
+- A spare 2-pin connection to D11.
 - A 3 pin connector connected via a 470 ohm resistor to Pin D5 through the level shifter is used to drive the RGB(W) LED-strip
 - The 74AHCT125 level shifter shifts the data signals from pin D5, D6 and D7 from 3V3 to 5V.
+Pin D5 is used to control the RGB(W) LED-strip
 - Two 2-pin connectors for 5V signals from pin D6 and D7 through the level shifter.
 - D10 and D12 connect to the right and left LED respectively.
-- All pins can also be accessed from beside the Nano ESP32 connector.
+- All pins can also be accessed from connection beside the Nano ESP32 connector.

-An AMS1117 step down voltage regulator an can be fitted to have more power on the 3V3 pins instead of the 3V3 from the Arduino.
+An AMS1117 step down voltage regulator  can be fitted to have more power on the 3V3 pins instead of the 3V3 from the Arduino.
-On top of the PCB a 78L05 voltage regulator can be used to convert 12V to 5 V to drive the 5V part of the PCB.
+On top of the PCB a 78L05 voltage regulator can be used to convert 12V to 5 V to drive the 5V part of the PCB instead of a AMS1117 12V -> 5V voltage regulator.<br>
-At the bottom a 12V to 5V voltage regulator can be fitted instead of the 78L05 voltage regulator.
+At the bottom an AMS1117 12V to 5V voltage regulator can be fitted instead of the 78L05 voltage regulator.
+What you like.

 It is also possible to use the 5V of the ESP32 Nano when 12V is connected to Vin.
 Altertively 5V can be drawn from the USB port when a USB-C cable is connected to the ESP32.
 With jumpers on the PCB the different power options can be chosen.
-At last a 5V - 12V power supply can be used and connected to the 5V-GND-12V connector at the bottom of the PCB.
+At last a 5V - 12V power supply can be used and connected to the 5V-GND-12V connector at the bottom of the PCB instead of the voltage converters.<br>
+Do not use more than one of the three (AMS1117, 78L05 or 5/12V power supply) power options together.

-For white LED clock only a 12V connection to one of the two 12V power connectors is needed.
+For the white LED clock only a 12V connection to one of the two 12V power connectors is needed.
 Connect the 12V to Vin with a jumper.<br>
 It is also possible to use a USB 5V to 12V cable.
-These are cheap and powerfull enough for the clock.
+These are cheap and powerfull enough for the white LED clock.
 Even with a simple phone power supply.

 # For the colour clocks it is advisable to power the LED-strip separate from the PCB.
 Then do not connect the 5V to the LED-strip but only GND and the Data line on D5<br>
 Up to 100 LEDs can be powered from the 5V power connector on the PCB.
 But keep in mind the current has to flow throught the PCB and thos thin lines can melt if overloaded.<br>